gep13/gep13/input/blog/how-to-get-console-output-from-wpf-application.md

 Title: How to get console output from a WPF application
 Published: 16/7/2018
 Tags:
-- WPF
+- wpf
-- Console
+- console
-- Chocolatey GUI
+- chocolatey gui
 ---

 While implementing a recent feature addition to [Chocolatey GUI](https://github.com/chocolatey/ChocolateyGUI/pull/613), I stumbled across something that I thought was blog worthy, so I thought I would add some notes here for future me.